ionic-team/ionic-framework/angular/BREAKING.md

 ### Label Required

 Previously an `ion-label` would automatically get added to an `ion-item` if one wasn't provided.
-Now an `ion-label` should always be added if the component is used to display text.
+Now an `ion-label` should always be added in the item component.

 ```html
 <ion-item>